EOSIO/eos/docs/cleos/how-to-guides/how-to-deploy-a-smart-contract.MD

 cleos set contract contract_account contract_directory_path
 ```

-Replace the `contract_directory_path` with the path of directory which contains your contract code
+Replace the `contract_directory_path` with the path points to your contract folder